elifyagmurduran/elifyagmurduran/README.md

 ### ✨ _projects I am working on at the moment_

-- My thesis project, which is a full stack calendar and task management web appli
+- My thesis project, which is a full stack calendar and task management web application

 -----